 All Galaxy models now get second-row seat side airbags, in addition to twin front, driver knee, and full-length curtain airbags.
 Second-row seatbelt pre-tensioners with load limiters enhance rear passenger safety.
 There are also seatbelt minders for all three rows.
 The MyKey technology you also get included helps with safety, allowing owners to programme a key that can inhibit incoming phone calls, restrict top speed, prevent deactivation of driver assistance and safety features, reduce audio system maximum volume and disable the audio system altogether if occupants are not using safety belts.
 Vehicle stability is enhanced with Curve Control and Roll Stability Control systems that adjust engine torque and braking to help drivers maintain control.
 Pedestrian safety is further enhanced with concealed wipers designed to limit injuries from head impacts.

-This model's always been one of the very strongest contenders in the large MPV segment and early signs here suggest that this MK4 version still is.
-All of the key areas for improvement that were identified with the previous version seem to have been given a good ticking, with a sharper look, better interior quality, slicker technological integration and a richer array of high-tech safety features.
+This model's always been one of the very strongest contenders in the large MPV segment and this improved MK4 version still is.
+All of the key areas for improvement that were identified with earlier models seem to have been given a good ticking, with better economy, sharp looks, improved interior quality, slicker technological integration and a richer array of high-tech safety features.
 All of these things are present and correct.

 Images for illustration purposes only